redpesk-core/afb-binding/docs/reference-v4/func-afb-timer.md

 /**
  * Add one reference to the 'timer' object
  *
- * @param timer the object to reference
+ * @param timer the timer object to reference
  *
- * @return the referenced object
+ * @return the referenced timer object
  */
 afb_timer_t
 afb_timer_addref(